[ Reprinted from The Hahnemannian Monthly. November, 1916].

 BACKACHE: Fulgurating pains in the left lumbar region, < on changing position.
 Dull pain across the lumbo-sacral region, passing into the left inguinal region.
 There is a sense of weakness and prostration accompanying the backache.

-STOMACH AND ABDOMEN: Loss of appetite in the beginning; later on, excessive hunger, enjoying meals and feeling strong.
-The provers expressed themselves as never having felt stronger or better in their lives than after a good, substantial meal.
-Fermentation, short, incomplete eructations, burning in the pit of stomach and along the oesophagus; gurgling in the bowels.
+STOMACH AND ABDOMEN: Loss of appetite in the beginning: later on, excessive hunger themselves as never having felt stronger or better in their lives than after a good, substantial meal.
+Fermentation, short, incomplete eructations, burning in the pit of the stomach and along the oesophagus; gurgling in the bowels.
+Primarily a sense of weakness and goneness in the abdomen.
 After taking Glycerin for three weeks this disappeared, with a sense of rejuvenation in the abdomen.
-Constipation was a constant and very permanent symptom in the early part of the proving.
-Stools were hard, dry, sometimes ball-like, always with great urging, and in one case with fissuring of the anus.
+Constipation was a constant and very permanent symptom in the early part of the probing.
+Stools were hard, dry, sometimes large, sometimes ball-like, always with great urging, and in one case with fissuring of the anus.
 Chronic constipation was cleared up.

 URINARY ORGANS: The primary effects are to produce profuse and frequent urination, annoying the patient at night, which had never been the case before.
 There was produced a burning sensation in the urethra during micturition, occasionally severe pains during the act, which extended to the shoulders and upper part of the chest.
 The analysis of the urine in one case showed sugar, and this has been verified as curative in clinical work.
 The specific gravity increased to 1,030.